Apple iMac 27 2022 - news, rumors, and speculation

 This is likely because Apple is waiting to release a version of this PC with its own silicon – something like the M1 Max that’s in the 14- and 16-inch MacBook Pro.
 However, because this is a desktop PC, it needs a bit more oomph.

-Apple could wait to release a new version of this PC until it has a more powerful desktop-class processor, but it’s also possible that the company will use the M1 Max to power it, and announce the iMac 27 at its March 8 event.
+Apple could wait to release a new version of this PC until it has a more powerful desktop-class processor, perhaps the rumored M2 chip, but it’s also possible that the company will use the M1 Max to power it, and announce the iMac 27 at its March 8 event later today.

 However we won’t know anything about the iMac 27 2022 until Apple releases some official information about it.
 Until then, we’re gathering up all the news and rumors in one place, along with some speculation on our part.
 So be sure to keep this page bookmarked, and we’ll be sure to keep you updated.